Development of Final Fantasy XV: The Dawn of the Future

 Episode Ardyn was to be part of a four-episode scenario dubbed The Dawn of the Future, with three episodes focusing on Noctis, Lunafreya and supporting character Aranea Highwind.
 The Dawn of the Future was to expand upon the base narrative and offer a new scenario where the group defy their predetermined fates to create an ideal future.
 Due to Tabata's decision to leave and subsequent changes within the development team, all but Episode Ardyn were cancelled in November of that year.
-Instead, the scrapped content and Episode Ardyn were turned into a novel of the same name, written for long-term fans of the game to provide closure for the project and its universe.
+Instead, the scrapped content and Episode Ardyn were turned into the novel Final Fantasy XV: The Dawn of the Future, written for long-term fans of the game to provide closure for the project and its universe.
 The novel was written by Emi Nagashima, who had written supplementary materials for Final Fantasy XIII and Nier Automata, based on the DLC draft.
-The novel released in Japan in April 2019; An English version was released on June 23, 2020 through Square Enix Books & Manga, a publishing imprint of Square Enix created in partnership with Penguin Random House.
+The novel was released in Japan in April 2019.
+An English version was released in June 2020 through Square Enix Books & Manga, a publishing imprint of Square Enix created in partnership with Penguin Random House.